1996–97 New Jersey Nets season

 The 1996–97 New Jersey Nets season was the Nets' 30th season in the National Basketball Association, and 21st season in East Rutherford, New Jersey.

+Season summary

+Off-season

 The Nets received the eighth overall pick in the 1996 NBA draft, and selected shooting guard Kerry Kittles out of Villanova University.
-During the off-season, the team signed free agents Robert Pack, Tony Massenburg, Xavier McDaniel, who played overseas in Greece during the previous season, and David Benoit, who missed the entire regular season due to a ruptured Achilles tendon.
+During the off-season, the team signed free agents Robert Pack, Tony Massenburg, David Benoit, and Xavier McDaniel, who played overseas in Greece during the previous season, and acquired Vincent Askew from the Seattle SuperSonics.
+The Nets also hired John Calipari as their new head coach.
+However, Benoit would miss the entire regular season due to a ruptured Achilles tendon, while after only just one game with the Nets, Askew was traded to the Indiana Pacers in exchange for Reggie Williams.

+Regular season

+Early into the regular season, the Nets traveled overseas to Tokyo, Japan to play two games against the Orlando Magic at the Tokyo Dome.
+In the first game on November 7, 1996, the Nets were the home team and lost to the Magic by a score of 108–95; Kendall Gill led the team with 22 points and 7 assists, while Shawn Bradley finished with a double-double of 18 points and 11 rebounds, and Jayson Williams also had a double-double, contributing 13 points and 16 rebounds.
+In the second game on November 8, the Nets were the road team and lost to the Magic by a score of 86–82; Pack led the team with 13 points, while Jayson Williams finished with a double-double of 12 points and 18 rebounds.
+Both games had an attendance of 38,639 fans at the Tokyo Dome.

-Under new head coach John Calipari, the Nets continued to struggle losing their first five games of the regular season, which included two games played overseas against the Orlando Magic in Tokyo, Japan.
-The team held a 13–33 record at the All-Star break.
-At mid-season, the Nets traded Pack along with Shawn Bradley, Khalid Reeves and second-year forward Ed O'Bannon to the Dallas Mavericks in exchange for Sam Cassell, Jim Jackson, Chris Gatling, Eric Montross and George McCloud, who never played with the Nets and was dealt to the Los Angeles Lakers in exchange for Joe Kleine.
-Gatling only played just three games after the trade due to an ear infection, and was out for the remainder of the season.
-The Nets finished in fifth place in the Atlantic Division with a 26–56 record.
+Under Calipari and with the addition of Kittles, Pack, Massenburg and McDaniel, the Nets continued to struggle losing their first five games of the regular season.
+The team got off to a 5–16 start to the season, lost 11 of their 15 games in January, and later on held a 13–33 record at the All-Star break.
+At mid-season, the Nets traded Pack, Bradley, Khalid Reeves and second-year forward Ed O'Bannon to the Dallas Mavericks in exchange for Sam Cassell, Jim Jackson, Chris Gatling, Eric Montross and George McCloud; McCloud never played for the Nets, and was soon traded to the Los Angeles Lakers in exchange for Joe Kleine.
+Gatling only played just three games after the trade due to an ear infection, and was out for the remainder of the season, averaging 17.0 points, 7.3 rebounds and 1.3 steals per game during his short three-game stint.
+The Nets lost nine of their final twelve games of the season, and finished in fifth place in the Atlantic Division with a 26–56 record.